frdeng/k8s/README.md

 ```
 $ ./install_istio.sh install
 ```
+Notes:
-Note: istio deployment requires a lot cpu resource, on my 2 node, 2vcpu per node cluster, I have to delete previously deployed `kube-prometheus` to free cpu resource in order to deploy `Istio`.
+* istio deployment requires a lot cpu resource, on my 2 node, 2vcpu per node cluster, I have to delete previously deployed `kube-prometheus` to free cpu resource in order to deploy `Istio`.
+* In order to play virtualservice, istio-ingressgateway neeeds to be working, so need to deploy metallb first.

 Deploy the `bookinfo` example:
 ```